Abarth 600e Review 2025: Price, specs & boot space

 Both models have a specially made Torsen limited-slip differential for better handling, and big four-piston brake callipers made by Alcon, as well as hydraulic bump stops on the suspension dampers, which is technology taken from Abarth’s long history of rally competition.

 The price?
 The standard car costs £36,975, while the Scorpionissima is £41,975.
-We haven’t yet had a huge amount of time in the car – we’ve only driven it for a short period on the international launch event – but based on our initial impression, we’d say that while the Scorpionissima is more fun, it’s not by such an amount that would justify the price rise unless the jazzier interior and extra safety features are particularly attractive to you.
+We've driven both versions on the international launch, and the Scorpionissima at a UK driving event.
+Based on what we've experienced thus far, we’d say that while the Scorpionissima is more fun, it’s not by such an amount that would justify the price rise unless the jazzier interior and extra safety features are particularly attractive to you.

 heycar has 1000s of used cars for sale, including a wide range of Abarth 600e cars for sale.